Blog » How to Guides » Teen Coaching

 As part of the Teen Coaching process, your coach will help you identify areas that need improvement.

-A growth mindset coach can help you find ways to develop these skills or qualities through the Teen Coaching process.
+Drawing from my experience, a growth mindset coach can help you find ways to develop these skills or qualities through the Teen Coaching process.
 They might also have specific strategies that they will share with you along the way.

 A growth mindset coach will encourage your teenager to make mistakes and view these as opportunities for learning.
 Someone with a fixed mindset, on the other hand, would tell them not to make mistakes and focus on being perfect, instead of pushing themselves forward.